 When you review your race, think back to the first lap and ask yourself, “was I properly warmed up or not?”
 If not, was it because you warmed up too much or too little?
 These are both great questions to ask when thinking about what changes to make for future racing.
 The goal is to have the warm-up dialed after 3-4 race weekends, and once you feel good about it, work on repeating your warm-up every weekend!

 Questions?
 Comments?
 Add them below or email email@example.com!
 Frank is the head coach, founder and owner of FasCat Coaching in Boulder, CO.
-To talk with Frank and/or a FasCat Coach about your warm-up (and cyclocross racing & training) please fill out a New Athlete Questionnaire or call 720.406.7444 to set up a Coaching Consultation.
+To talk with Frank and/or a FasCat Coach about your warm-up (and cyclocross racing & training) please fill out our New Athlete Questionnaire to set up a Coaching Consultation.
 Otherwise start here, experiment, revise and dial in your cyclocross race warm-up!